kolaxy/library/README.md

 # E-LIB

-A web application with an online library which was created by using Django Web Framework.
+Electronic book library created with Django Web Framework.

 ## Description

-User can authorize and authenticate.
-There are two roles : Reader, Librarian with their own set of accesses.
+Users can authorize and authenticate.
+There are two roles with their own set of accesses: readers and librarians.
 To register, you need to provide a login and an email address.

-In the user profile you can change the data (login, patch).
+In the user profile you can change login and e-mail.

 The app also includes books, authors, and genres.
 Users can search for their favorite books or explore new genres and authors.

-The review system ( comments ) allows you to share your thoughts about the books with other users.
+Comments allow you to share your thoughts about the books with other users.

-The ticket system allows users with Reader access to create and modify tickets for books, authors and genres.
+Ticket system allows users with only reader access to create tickets for books or authors modification.
 Librarians can accept or reject them.

-## Prerequisites
+## Tech stack

-Be sure you have the following installed on your development machine:

 - Python 3.10
 - Django 4.2